Oregon Proxy Falls Hike & Photo Tips

 Early morning light is best; waterfalls are in the shade.
 So, you will avoid sharp contrasts.
 Moreover, you will also avoid tourists who come here to relax with their whole families during the day.
 Finally, you will have more time to enjoy this beauty.

-Take long exposure photos with iPhone
+Oregon Proxy Falls Hike – Take long-exposure photos with iPhone

 You can do a long exposure shot also with your iPhone.
 Just tap the round icon on the top of the screen (LIVE ON/OFF) and turn it on.
 Take a photo of the waterfall.
 Go into your Photos directory and find the picture then swipe up.
 You will have four choices: Live, Loop, Bounce, and Long Exposure.
 So, please select the last one and see the effect.